sylabs/singularity/e2e/README.md

 To run only the c.remoteUseExclusive() test, the environment variable value `E2E_TESTS=remoteUseExclusive` won't work.
 That's because, as far as the testing suite is concerned, the test's name is `use exclusive`.
-Therefore, a correct value to run this test only would be, e.g., `E2E_TESTS=use.exclusive`.
+Therefore, a correct value to run this test only would be, e.g., `E2E_TESTS="use exclusive"`.

 In a similar vein, it is important to note that the name of the `.go` file for an e2e group is not the same thing as the name of that test group.
 For example,